MOTS-c 10mg

-Mitochondria-derived peptide studied for metabolic regulation and longevity.
+Mitochondria-derived peptide for metabolic regulation, insulin sensitivity, and longevity.

 Applications & Benefits